 Nightly built Java Package¶

 For non-Windows systems (Linux, macOS, or FreeBSD), head to Jenkins.
 In the build history, pick the last green (or at least yellow) build that is not blinking (i.e., not currently under build).
 In the list, pick a system that is close to yours, and click on the ball in the Debug row.
-The build artefact will appear at the top of the resulting page.
+The build artifact will appear at the top of the resulting page.

 Binary Java Troubleshooting¶